The experience, simple.

 Rule of thumb: Sesame needs to start in the mode that you wish to use the device.

-Yes, we now offer custom voice commands.
-Record whatever words/phrases you prefer to use, for each command.
-You can set this up by going to: Sesame Settings-> General -> Set Custom Voice Commands.
+Yes.
+Record your preferred words/phrases for each command.
+You can set this up by going to: Sesame Settings-> System -> Set Custom Voice Commands.
 Please note that you must choose existing words/phrases, and not sounds or syllables.

 -Go into the phone’s regular settings